JaisuryaB/MAD-MOBILE-APLLICATION-DEVELOPMENT-/README.md

 Android Studio: Make sure you have the latest version of Android Studio installed.

-Java Development Kit (JDK): Ensure that you have a compatible version of the JDK.
+Java Development Kit (JDK): Ensure you have a compatible version of the JDK.

 Contributing